Skip to content

 • The block packing logic.

-All other functionality is retained by Solana Labs, including the runtime itself which tracks account state and executes transactions.
+All other functionality is retained by Agave, including the runtime itself which tracks account state and executes transactions.

-This means building and running a Firedancer validator also builds a Solana Labs validator and runs it as a child process.
-The Solana Labs process is fully built into and managed by Firedancer and you do not need to start it up or otherwise configure it.
+This means building and running a Firedancer validator also builds a Agave validator and runs it as a child process.
+The Solana process is fully built into and managed by Firedancer and you do not need to start it up or otherwise configure it.

-Because of this side by side operation, existing knowledge and processes you have from running a Solana Labs validator will likely apply to Firedancer too.
-For example, the monitoring and metrics are left the same, and you will run the same Solana Labs solana CLI command.
+Because of this side by side operation, existing knowledge and processes you have from running a Agave validator will likely apply to Firedancer too.
+For example, the monitoring and metrics are left the same, and you will run the same solana CLI command.

 This Book

-This book is intended for operators and administrators already familiar with running a Solana Labs validator, as Firedancer heavily leans on the same concepts and components.
+This book is intended for operators and administrators already familiar with running a Agave validator, as Firedancer heavily leans on the same concepts and components.
 To get up to speed there, read the Solana Labs validators guide.

 The guide describes how to start and run a healthy Firedancer validator node.
 The validator is under heavy development and should be considered beta software, thank you for being on the bleeding edge.